-The after school club at Twickenham caters for children attending our nursery and Reception classes as well as others from our local link schools which include Archdeacon Cambridge’s CE School, Trafalgar School and St James’ RC Primary School.
+The after school club at Twickenham caters for children attending from our local link schools which include Archdeacon Cambridge’s CE School, Trafalgar School and St James’ RC Primary School.

-Children are collected from these schools at the end of their school day and escorted to our premises by Jack and Jill School staff.
-The club operates for the duration of each of the link schools’ terms, usually commencing prior to the Jack and Jill school term and closing after its end.
+Children are collected from these schools at the end of their school day and escorted to our premises by Jack and Jill Family of Schools staff.
+The club operates for the duration of each of the link schools’ terms, usually commencing prior to the Jack and Jill Family of Schools term and closing after its end.

 Children are divided into four groups according to age with each group having its base in a separate area on the ground floor of the building.
 As far as is possible, and with assistance from staff as necessary, children take responsibility for planning activities for their own group, deciding its name and discussing the application of the Jack and Jill rules which apply to all.

-Each evening, children have the chance to relax and engage in self-directed play activities guided by the school’s team of experienced play workers, most of whom have been employed at the school for many of the years since the after school activities first started in 1995.
+Each evening, children have the chance to relax and engage in self-directed play activities guided by the Family of School’s team of experienced play workers.

 Creative activities are always available and include drawing and painting as well as cooking, pottery, modelling, jewellery-making and collage.
 Great emphasis is placed on child-initiated activities and children have access to our well stocked self-select arts and crafts units, allowing them free choice of materials to create individual pieces of work.
 Imaginative role play areas are provided both within the classrooms and the outdoor play space.
 Adult led creative activities are scheduled both inside and out.
-Children are welcome to join these activities but individual choice is respected at all times so that activities are open to all and non-compulsory.
+Children are welcome to join these activities, but individual choice is always respected, so that activities are open to all and non-compulsory.